 The Bose QuietComfort Earbuds II Truly Wireless are better earbuds than the Status Between Pro True Wireless.
 Although more expensive, the Bose have a powerful active noise cancellation (ANC) as well as a companion app with graphic EQ and presets, neither of which are offered with the Status buds.
 However, the Status have a longer continuous battery life.

-The Bose QuietComfort 2 have a sleeker and more refined look than their predecessor, the Bose QuietComfort Earbuds Truly Wireless.
+The Bose QuietComfort Earbuds II have a sleeker and more refined look than their predecessor, the Bose QuietComfort Earbuds Truly Wireless.
 They're a lot smaller and have a stem design.
 The manufacturer's label is on the outward-facing side.
 Unlike other Bose earbuds, the stability fins and ear tips are separate pieces instead of one unit, which makes it easy to swap out if you prefer a different fit.
-They come in two color variants: 'Triple Black' and 'Soapstone'.
+They come in three color variants: 'Triple Black', 'Eclipse Grey' and 'Soapstone', as well as the now-discontinued 'Midnight Blue'.

 These buds are very comfortable.
 Compared to their predecessor, they're less bulky and don't go as deeply into your ears.
 The stability fins also feel softer on the skin, and since they're now independent from the ear tip, it's easier to ensure a comfortable fit.
 The buds don't put much pressure on the ear and feel lightweight.
 They don't pop out of your ear over time like the Apple AirPods Pro (2nd generation) Truly Wireless either.

 These headphones have good controls.
 There's a touch-sensitive surface on each bud, which is easy to use and has good sensitivity.
 You can use either bud for controls, but there's no audio feedback to let you know when you've registered a command.
-You can also accidentally switch between ANC modes if you're adjusting the buds using the stem.
+You can also accidentally switch between ANC modes if you adjust the buds using the stem.

 On either bud: